-Creating automated tests for any web application is a challenge for everyone.
+Creating automated tests for any web application is a challenge for everyone and it's probably a challenge that you've experience.
 People are also charged with testing applications to keep pace with new features while balancing the need for integration and regression tests.

 By applying test automation, lead times for regression tests can be seriously decreased while improving the accuracy and consistency of them.
 Two of the biggest barriers to getting started are picking an automation tool and developing a framework for writing the tests.

 Selenium WebDriver vs Selenium-RC

 Selenium WebDriver uses each browser as native support for automation and makes direct calls to the browser.
 How these direct calls are made, and the features they support, it all depends on the browser you are using.
 You can learn information on each browser driver in the course.

 - Selenium WebDriver: It uses native automation, which is less prone to errors and faster also.
 But this is supported by fewer browsers.

 Installing a Selenium means you are setting up a project in a development so that you can write a program using it.
 How you do this depends on your development environment and your programming language.

 The easiest way to install a Selenium 2.0 Java project is to use Maven.
 Maven will download the Java bindings and all the dependencies and will create a project for you, by using a maven pom.xml file.
 Once you have done this, you can now import the maven project into your preferred IDE, Ellipse or IntelliJ IDEA.

 Before starting, create a folder to add your Selenium project files.
 Then, you need a pom.xml file to use Maven.
 This can be created with a text editor.
 We won’t give the details for using Maven.
 Your pom.xml file will look something like this.
 Create this file in the folder you created for your project.

 Be sure you specify here the most current version.
 Now, copy CD into the project directory and run Maven from a command line.
 This will download Selenium and all dependencies and will also add them to the project.
 Then, import this project into your preferred developed environment.